19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Charm Monster.md

 Once the spell ends, the creature becomes aware that you charmed them, and will likely become hostile / fearful.

+If the creature is [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 4 or higher, they may make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 18 [Wisdom](../../../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check to resist this spell.
+A creature who is higher [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) than you automatically succeeds.

 ---
-*Upcast: Increase the max level by 1 per spell level.*
+*Upcast: Increase the DC by 2 per spell level.*